 Your residence is more than merely a roof to keep the rain off of your head.
 Your home and yard offer a haven of relaxation, making lush green surroundings as important to the ambiance as décor on the interior.

 Fortunately, homeowners insurance policies typically cover some portion of repairs to a damaged yard, trees, plants, and shrubs, as well as to surrounding structures like a shed, fence, or even driveway.
+And damage to adjacent properties in case of tree falling and failed drainage events.
 As you might expect, coverage depends on a few factors like cause and cost limits.

 Most homeowners policies pay to repair damage from unpredictable incidents like lightning strikes, fires, or explosions.